 But what did it mean for the UK?

 It significantly reduced the risk of the UK being hit by a nuclear strike at short notice.
 As a result, in the early 1990s, the 'four-minute-warning' public alert system ended operations.

 The deal also meant an end to the American nuclear-armed cruise missiles that had been controversially based at RAF Greenham Common and RAF Molesworth.

 This treaty had no effect on the UK’s own nuclear weapons capabilities or rights, as it was only between Russia and the US.

-It depends what happens after the treaty is scrapped, but the worry in much of Europe is a return to the days of the Cold War when Russia had thousands of missiles that could hit places like London, Paris and Berlin in a matter of minutes.
+The worry in much of Europe is a return to the days of the Cold War when Russia had thousands of missiles that could hit places like London, Paris and Berlin in a matter of minutes.

-What is Russia's stance on it?
+What has Russia's stance been?

 He told the RIA Novosti news agency that if the US did pull out of the INF treaty "we will have no choice but to undertake retaliatory measures, including involving military technology".

 Then-President Ronald Reagan and General Secretary Mikhail Gorbachev speak after signing the INF treaty in 1987 (Pictures: Ronald Reagan Presidential Library).